jaehyoung-choi/mitoPRS/README.md

 # mitoPRS
-Pipeline for calculation of mitoPRS for psychiatric disorders
+Pipeline for calculation of mitoPRS for psychiatric disorders.
+Reference: TBA

+The data pipeline requires input of plink binary files on GRCh37/hg19 coordinates.